apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

-If you provide this function, the plugin calls it whenever it encounters an error while reporting metrics.
+If you provide this function, the plugin calls it whenever it encounters an error while reporting usage data.
 The details of the error are passed to the function.

 By default, the plugin logs these errors to its specified `logger`. _Unlike_ the `logger`, this function receives the actual `Error` object instead of only an error message.